Drowning is a leading cause of death and morbidity for children in NSW.

 At outdoor gatherings, designate an adult to be responsible for supervising the kids at the pool.
 You may wish to have the adult in charge of supervising the children wear a hat or armband so they are easily identified.

-Regularly check pool fences and gates or arrange an inspection of your swimming pool with your local council.
+Regularly check pool fences and gates or arrange an inspection of your swimming pool with your local council or an accredited pool inspector.

 Ensure the pool gate is always closed and never propped or left open.

-Keep pot plants and other furniture away from the swimming pool fence so that they cannot be used to climb over the pool fence to gain access to the pool.
+Keep pot plants, furniture and any objects away from the swimming pool fence so that they cannot be used to climb over the pool fence.

-Inflatable pools also require a fence and an approved CPR chart in the pool area.
+Inflatable and portable pools also require a fence and an approved CPR chart in the pool area.
 See the Inflatable and Portable Pools section of the website for more information.

 Familiarise your child with water but do not assume that they cannot drown.